Alexei Popyrin: 2025: Monte-Carlo and Toronto quarterfinals

 Popyrin had a rocky start to the year, losing to Matteo Arnaldi in Brisbane, Corentin Moutet at the Australian Open, Jiří Lehečka in Rotterdam, despite being seeded 25th, and Jack Draper in Doha.
 He finally picked up his first win of the season against Hady Habib in Dubai, but lost to Marin Čilić in the second round.
 He reached the third round of Indian Wells, beating Zizou Bergs before losing to Marcos Giron, and got upset in the second round of Miami by Roman Safiullin.

 Popyrin was more successful on clay.
 He reached his third Masters 1000 quarterfinal in Monte-Carlo, beating Ugo Humbert, Frances Tiafoe and upsetting world No. 7 Casper Ruud before losing to Alejandro Davidovich Fokina.
 However, he was subsequently upset in the second round of Madrid by Alexander Bublik, and the first round of the Aix-en-Province Challenger to Stan Wawrinka.
 He defeated qualifier Carlos Taberner in Rome before losing to Daniil Medvedev in the third round.
 He finished off his clay season strongly, reaching the quarterfinals of Geneva and having his best performance at the French Open, where he reached the fourth round.
 On the grass courts, Popyrin only picked up one win, in Queen's Club against Aleksandar Vukic.
 He was subsequently upset in the first round of Wimbledon after losing to Arthur Fery in 4 sets.

 As the defending champion, Popyrin reached his fourth Masters 1000 quarterfinal in Toronto, where he beat wildcard Nicolas Arseneault, 10th seed Daniil Medvedev and 5th seed and world No. 9 Holger Rune.
 He lost in 3 sets in the quarterfinals to Alexander Zverev.

+2026

+Popyrin started his 2026 season at the Brisbane International.
+He lost in the 1st round to qualifier Quentin Halys in three sets.
+In Adelaide, he fell in the 1st round to Reilly Opelka.
+At the Australian Open, he lost in the 1st round to Alexandre Müller in a five-set epic match where he served 40 aces.

+After the Australian Open, Popyrin competed at the Bahrain Challenger.
+Despite being the top seed, he lost in the 1st round to Ugo Blanchet.
+At the ABN AMRO Open in Rotterdam, he fell in the 1st round to 2022 champion and eventual finalist, Félix Auger-Aliassime.